stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/04-deploy-app/deploy-app.md

     ![update review service](images/review-service-to-update.png)

-    Switch back to tilt browser and you will see it has started picking up changes
+    Switch back to tilt browser, you will see it has started picking up changes

     ![tilt pick up change](images/tilt-picking-up-change.png)